 We understand that applying for funding is time consuming, which is why we operate a two stage application process.

 First Step – Eligibility.
-First, check your organisation's eligibility for a grant by using our Eligibility Quiz.
-Please also read our grant making priorities and feel free to contact us at hello@portaltrust.org if you have any further questions.
+Check your organisation's eligibility for a grant by using our Eligibility Quiz.
+Please also read our grant making priorities and feel free to contact us if you have any further questions.

 Second Step – Initial Enquiry.
-Complete and submit the first stage of your application by completing the online Initial Enquiry form (you will have access to this and a helpful Initial Enquiry Guidance Sheet after completing the quiz).
+Complete and submit the first stage of your application by completing the online Initial Enquiry form with the help of our handy Guidance Sheet.

 Third Step – Questions.
-If there are any aspects of your application that we don't quite understand or need a bit of clarification on, we will aim to contact you within four weeks.
+If there are any aspects of your application that we want to know more about, or need a bit of clarification on, we'll aim to contact you within four weeks.

 Fourth Step – Stage Two.
-If the Grants Team believe that your project is a good fit for our funding, you may be invited to submit a second stage application.
+If we think your project is a good fit for our funding, we'll invite you to submit a second stage application.

 Fifth Step – Introductions.
-The Grants Team will follow up on your second stage application and may want to arrange a visit to your organisation to better understand your proposal and your project's outcomes.
-It is also an excellent opportunity to introduce ourselves to each other and explain our work.
+We'll follow up on your second stage application.
+At this point, we might also want to arrange a visit to your organisation to help us understand your proposal and your project's outcomes.
+This is also an excellent opportunity to introduce ourselves to each other and explain our work.

 Sixth Step – Committee.
 The Grants Team will present your application to our Grants Committee for a decision.